osmandapp/web/main/docs/user/widgets/map-buttons.md

 ![Main menu button](@site/static/img/widgets/main_menu_button.png)

 [Main menu](../start-with/main-menu.md) button allows to access to [all features](../start-with/main-menu.md) of the application.
 In navigation mode this button is not visible by default.
-It appears after a short tap on the map.
+It appears after a short tap the map.

 ## Search